MicrosoftDocs/customer-insights/ci-docs/data/connect-delta-lake.md

    - **Azure subscription**: Select the **Subscription** and then the **Resource group** and **Storage account**.
    - **Azure resource**: Enter the **Resource Id**.

-1. Optionally, if you want to ingest data from a storage account through an Azure Private Link, select **Enable Private Link**.
-For more information, see [Private Links](private-link.md).

-1. Choose the name of the **Container** that contains the folder of your data, and select **Next**.
+1. Choose the name of the **Container** that contains the folder of your data.
+1. Optionally, if you want to ingest data from a storage account behind a firewall, select **This storage account is behind a firewall**.
+Learn more: [Set up managed identities for storage accounts behind firewalls](private-link.md).
+1. Select **Next**.

 1. Navigate to the folder that contains the data in Delta tables and select it.
 Then, select **Next**.
 A list of available tables displays.